eanyanwu006/softether-ad-sccm-lab/README.md

      `vpn303926760.softether.net`

 4. **Created a Local Bridge Connection**
-   - Selected the internal network adapter connected to my lab (for example `VMnet1`)
+   - Selected the internal network adapter connected to my lab (for example, `VMnet1`)
    - Bridged the Virtual Hub to the internal LAN to allow domain traffic

 5. **Allowed Remote Access**